 Because cold brew and iced coffee undergo very different methods of brewing, it’s no surprise that each yields a unique taste.
 The distinctive taste profiles that distinguish cold brew coffee from a traditional cup of coffee range from “smooth and sweet’ to “floral and acidic.”

-- Cold Brew: The cold brewing method allows us to conserve arguably the most important part of coffee: the taste!
+The cold brewing method allows us to conserve arguably the most important part of coffee: the taste!
 Cold brew coffee acidity is about half the acidity of traditional coffee, so it tastes better (not bitter) and it’s easy on the stomach.
-The end product is also smoother and more chocolaty than its counterpart.
+The end product is also smoother and more chocolatey than its counterpart.
 Great cold brew coffee will have a smoothness that’s unlike any traditionally brewed coffee.
-Some might say that a bitter flavor is the goal, but done properly, cold-brewing maximizes smoothness and minimizes bitterness.
+Some might say that a bitter flavor is the goal, but done properly, cold brewing maximizes smoothness and minimizes bitterness.

 For those of us that wish there was such a thing as a coffee IV that we could pump directly into our bloodstream (okay, maybe that’s a bit extreme), caffeine is a major benefit of our morning brew.
 Caffeine levels vary between coffee types such as espresso and conventional coffee, and cold brew caffeine levels are no exception.

-- Iced Coffee: Traditional iced coffee can be great, but there’s good reason why we stand behind the mantra that one cup of our cold-brew turns a dreamer into a doer and a planner into a creator.
+Traditional iced coffee can be great, but there’s good reason why we stand behind the mantra that one cup of our cold brew turns a dreamer into a doer and a planner into a creator.
 Conventional coffee yields a standard level of caffeine, but it’s no contender against the strength of cold brew.